turkeryilmaz/openairinterface5g/doc/cross-compile.md

 ### Build code generation tools for host

-Use the x86 compiler to build the `ldpc_generators` and generate the header file in the `ran_build/build` folder.
-They are necessary during a build for code generation, and therefore need to be created for the x86 architecture.
+Use the x86 compiler to generate the T header file in the `ran_build/build` folder.
+This is necessary during a build for code generation, and therefore need to be created for the x86 architecture.

 ```shell
 rm -r ran_build